umaar/nodetime/README.md

 Nodetime automatically detects if an application is running under constant load, e.g. production, or it is being tested or debugged.
 If the server is under load Nodetime will capture and send only slowest requests and related information.
 A custom filtering of samples is possible at profiler level allowing to keep only necessary samples.

 It is also possible to disable sending profiling data to the web console and dump everything to the console by passing `headless` flag at initialization, e.g. `require('nodetime').profile({headless: true})`.
 Other possibilities to output profiling result are through local API, dtrace and stdout.

+### Nodetime Pro

+Designed for frequent development and production use, Nodetime Pro allows you to connect your applications to your account directly and persistently, instead of using instance-based temporary sessions.

+Several applications can be associated with one account and can also be groupped by application name.
+Here is how the profiler initialization statement will look like:

+  require('nodetime').profile({
+      accountKey: 'your_account_key',
+      appName: 'your_application_name'
+    });

+[Sign up](http://nodetime.com/pro) now or [learn more](http://nodetime.com/blog/nodetime-pro) about Nodetime Pro.

 ## Features